-Nia Davies was born in Sheffield and lives in Wales.
-Her first book-length collection of poems All fours (Bloodaxe Books, 2017) follows the pamphlets England (Crater, 2017), Çekoslovakyalılaştıramadıklarımızdanmısınız or Long Words (Hafan/Boiled String, 2016) and Then Spree (Salt, 2012).
+Nia Davies is poet, writer, researcher, performer and literary curator.
+She is currently undertaking practice-based research into poetry and ritual at the University of Salford.
+Her first book-length collection of poems All fours (Bloodaxe Books, 2017) was shortlisted for the Roland Matthias Prize for Poetry (2018) and longlisted for the Michael Murphy Memorial Prize for First collection (2019).
+This followed the pamphlets England (Crater, 2017), Çekoslovakyalılaştıramadıklarımızdanmısınız or Long Words (Hafan/Boiled String, 2016) and Then Spree (Salt, 2012).

 She was editor of the international quarterly magazine Poetry Wales from 2014 to 2019.
 Other publications include Interversions (Poetrywala, 2018) with Mamta Sagar, Roid Rage (2019) with Rhys Trimble, Ooze Disco with (forthcoming) with Amy McCauley and a handmade miniature art book Key Blank from the Literary Pocket Book (2018).
 Oceanik – a poem with video work by Lucia Sellars was winner of Outstanding Poem and Poetry Impact award from the Film and Video Poetry Society, 2018.
 Nia’s approach is transcultural; she has collaborated and curated internationally and her poetry has been translated widely.